These quick wins can dramatically increase your online sales.

-And if your site has one of those big ‘slider’ widgets at the top of your home page, get rid of it.
+And if your site has one of those big ‘slider’ widgets at the top of your home page, please get rid of it.
 They were all the rage for a while.
-But time and time again tests have shown they just confuse customers and hurt sales.
+But time and time again tests have shown they just confuse customers and hurt your sales.
 Instead, focus that area on your most important offer/message instead.

 2. Make It Easy To Contact You